- Title: Sustainable Forestry Program Director

 - Reports to: Chief Program Officer

-- Supervises: Sustainable Forestry Program Manager, national service member, and contractors as required.
+- Supervises: Sustainable Forestry Program Managers; national service members and contractors as needed.

 Key duties for this position include personnel management, oversight of grant deliverables, implementation of project activities to achieve those deliverables, and administrative support / reporting.
-The Director is also responsible for new project development, problem solving with team members, developing program strategies with the Chief Program Officer and Rural Action’s Leadership Team, managing partner relations and communications, and communicating decisions and needs to the CPO.
+Though most of our work happens in Appalachian Ohio, the Sustainable Forestry program works with partners across Central Appalachia such as Virginia Tech University.
+The Director is responsible for maintaining these local and regional relationships, as well as new project development, problem solving with team members, developing program strategies with the Chief Program Officer and Rural Action’s Leadership Team, and communicating decisions and needs to the CPO.
 The Director is expected to communicate directly with the CPO to problem solve and communicate program activities, successes, or roadblocks.

 Program Oversight and Personnel Supervision